humz2k/YeetLang/README.md

 ```
 false
-b yoink [b] + 1
+b yoink b + 1
 b yeequals 5; true; false
 true
 ... continue
 ```

-### Comments
+# Floating point

-Any line without a keyword is ignored by the interpreter, and is thus a comment.
+In an expression, a variable can be interpreted as a float using `yfloat(expression)`.
+In an assign, you interpret the address as a float using `yfloat reference`.
+You can print as an int using `yeet yint reference`, and you can print as a float using `yeet yfloat reference`.